A.G.Trio: History

-After extensive touring with their debut album, the band released a compilation called "Reaction" which collects the remixes they have made over the past two years.
-In April 2014 they confirmed in an interview with the Austrian magazine The Gap that they are already working on their second album.
+After extensive touring with their debut album, the band released a compilation called "Reaction" that collects the remixes they had made over the past two years.
+In April 2014, they confirmed in an interview with the Austrian magazine The Gap that they are already working on their second album.

 In December 2014 they announced that A.G.Trio is on hiatus and presented their new project Ages.
 In November 2015, on the occasion of the release of their album "Roots", Ages was named "Artist of the Week" on the Austrian radio station FM4.

 In late 2017 band member Markus Reindl was announced artistic director of the newly founded Stream Festival in Linz.
 In interviews he gave on that occasion he made no statement about the status of the band project.